google/WebFundamentals/src/content/en/updates/2018/03/clipboardapi.md

-Over the past few years, browsers have converged on using [`document.execCommand`] for clipboard interactions.
+Over the past few years, browsers have converged on using [`document.execCommand`][document.execCommand] for clipboard interactions.
 It's great to have a single widely-supported way to integrate copy and paste into web apps, but this came at a cost: clipboard access is synchronous, and can only read & write to the DOM.